adhikari-anil/DockerLearning/README.md

-# P2P File Sharing App
+# P2P File Sharing App (still in development phase)

 A peer-to-peer file sharing application built with Docker containerization for easy deployment and scalability.